 If there was ever a chance for two peoples and two countries to come together, it would be on and about Cinco de Mayo.
 Pope Pius IX had supported the Southern Confederacy in the American Civil war as a chance to destroy the still-young United States and encouraged Napoleon III and France to send a mercenary army to take over Mexico and then use Mexico to support the cause of the South against the Union.
 But the Mexicans stopped them at Puebla and Queretero, and Benito Juarez became one of Abraham Lincoln’s best friends as he proceeded to lead the United States to victory over the South.

 For many people on both sides of la frontera, it is an ongoing mystery why Cinco de Mayo is more popular in the United States than in Mexico.
 This may help explain, and help us better understand why our history text books and news media tell us nothing about this.
 As in “Who controls the sources of information.”

 A number of indicators show that the Mexican border is now being used by ISIS terrorists and other jihadists to position themselves inside the United States in preparation for “mass attack,” following a well-worn path laid down for decades by drug and alien smugglers and with the neutered and ineffectual Border Patrol and Immigration and Customs Enforcement (ICE) blithely looking the other way.

-So, Americans on both sides of the Mexican border should happily celebrate Cinco de Mayo together, having thrashed an alien enemy hostile to both countries.
+So, Americans on both sides of the Rio Grande should happily celebrate Cinco de Mayo together, having thrashed an alien enemy hostile to both countries.
 This fiesta might also serve as an event around which we might show solidarity by uniting against our newer, common Islamic enemies.

 Suggest flying both Mexican and American flags together on Cinco de Mayo.